cdcgi/user-service/doc/branches.md

 - email : must be top level, like administrator

 #### Request Payloads Validation
-- branchcode : required and not empty
+- branch_code : required and not empty
-- branchcode : must be 5 digit
+- branch_code : must be 5 digit
-- branchcode : unique and not exist in database
+- branch_code : unique and not exist in database
-- companycode : required and not empty
-- companycode : must be 3 digit
-- branchname : required and not empty
+- branch_name : required and not empty
 - address : required and not empty
 - pic : required and not empty
 - kabeng : required and not empty